WebMemex/webmemex-extension/Readme.md

 # WebMemex browser extension

 This browser extension aspires to turn the browser into an offline-first knowledge management tool.
-It can store web pages you visit on your computer by 'freeze-drying' them: removing scripts and thus most interactive behaviour, but inlining all images and stylesheets to let you save the page exactly the way you saw it.
+It can store web pages you visit on your computer by [freeze-dry][]ing them: removing scripts and thus most interactive behaviour, but inlining all images and stylesheets to let you save the page exactly the way you saw it.

-Future steps will be to enable you to extract quotes, create notes, and make links between things, to really grow your personal web.
+The long-term goal is to enable you to extract quotes, create notes, and make links between things, to really grow your personal web.
 Ultimately, you should be able to publish (parts of) your web to share your knowledge with others, thus turning your browser from a *web viewer* into a *web weaver*.